 Us: Who We Are

-My friends and I sometimes laugh about the amount of writing on this website.
+My friends and I used to laugh about the amount of writing on this website.

 Who’s got time to read it all?
 Of course, no one really needs to.
 Anyone can do